collective/collective.cover/README.rst

 .. figure:: https://raw.github.com/collective/collective.cover/master/cover5.png
     :align: center
-    :height: 386px
+    :height: 450px
-    :width: 691px
+    :width: 670px

 3. "Save".

-By default, the cover uses a grid of 16 units.
+By default, ``collective.cover`` uses a grid of 16 units.
 Therefore, the sum of the all widths in a column must not exceed 16.
 To make it easier to edit the width of all columns, adjust first the width of the smallest column.

 Adding new tiles
 ^^^^^^^^^^^^^^^^^^